Although our mission statement in found inside the bulletin each week, it bears reflecting on:

 Yes, Pastoral Care is alive and well at St. Joseph’s and St. Paul's!

-We now have 12 pastoral care ministers to the sick and homebound.
+We have several pastoral care ministers to the sick and homebound.
 Some are visiting individuals in their homes, some minister to those in nursing homes while others bring communion to patients at Saratoga Hospital.